Check out the new V6 release

 Follow us on LinkedIn, and on our blog, where we regularly publish new content, such as our recent Community Fabric podcast on understanding the buzz around network observability:

-In Part 3, we discussed using the python-ipfabric SDK to interact with IP Fabric's API - did you know that you can also create diagrams using the API?
-Today we will be using the python-ipfabric-diagrams SDK.
-Since diagramming is a coding heavy topic, I am also working on a webinar to show live examples and more advanced features such as turning layers off and ungrouping links.
+In Part 3, we discussed using the python-ipfabric SDK to interact with IP Fabric's API - did you know that you can also use it to create diagrams using the API?

 Find a coding example on GitLab at 2022-05-20-api-programmability-part-4-diagramming.